AFRJanet/cd0354-monolith-to-microservices-project/screenshots/README.md

 ## Project Submit Comment

+frontend url is set to:
+aec6871309d644e26bc531cecc786b35-164678345.us-east-1.elb.amazonaws.com

+reverse-proxy url is:
+ab098ad23a0e24cc599fa064e17deab3-647984639.us-east-1.elb.amazonaws.com

-backend-user has defined replicas: 2 horizontal autoscaling was activated for backend-user --cpu=50 --min=1 --max=5 (screenshot kubectl_describe_hpa)
+backend-user has defined replicas: 2 (screenshot api-user-replicas-2.png) horizontal autoscaling was activated for backend-user --cpu=50 --min=1 --max=5 (screenshot kubectl_describe_hpa and kubectl_horizontal_autoscaling_hpa.png)

+.travis.yml has the configuration, that only when the main branch is changing, that the build on Travis CI is triggered.